zhan-xu/RigNet/README.md

 ![results figure](quick_start/quick_start.png)

 If you want to try your own models, remember to simplify the meshes so that the remeshed ones have vertices between 1K to 5K.
-I use quadratic edge collapse in MeshLap for this.
-Name the simplified meshed as *_remesh.obj.
+I use quadratic edge collapse in MeshLab for this. please name the simplified meshed as *_remesh.obj.

 The predicted rigs are saved as *_rig.txt.
 You can combine the OBJ file and *_rig.txt into FBX format by running maya_save_fbx.py provided by us in Maya using mayapy.